 A natural goatee could be considered the perfect goatee style for the modern man.
 It requires far less maintenance that some other goatees on this list, yet still looks just as stylish.
 In some ways, it has no rules, as it is simply naturally scruffy hair that grows on the chin, around the mouth and under the nose.
 You can choose to leave the rest of your facial hair too, just as long as you leave the hair around your chin more pronounced.

 Yep, the goatee does not discriminate when it comes to hair colour – ok, maybe blonde hair doesn’t look as good – as it can look great for those with grey facial hair.
 Whether it be full grey or two-tone, the older gent (or the gent who ages a bit sooner than planned) can still rock a successful goatee.

 16. Goatee For Guys Who Can’t Grow A Beard

 It’s no secret that not all guys can grow a beard, or any facial for that matter.
 In these instances, when only a few hairs poke through, you can still rock a perfectly fine goatee.
 It helps if you’re able to grow a slight moustache to balance out the ‘barely there’ look, but if you can’t, just make sure you keep the few hair centred around the chin.

 How To Trim And Grow A Goatee

 There’s no getting around it.
-If you want to rock a goatee, then you’re going to have to be prepared to partake in a regular maintenance schedule.
+If you want to rock a goatee, then you’re going to have to be prepared to partake in a regular grooming schedule.

-Because a goatee looks best when it’s trimmed prim and proper, you’ll need to revisit the bathroom mirror every two to three days to remove any stray hairs.
+Because a goatee looks best when it’s trimmed prim and proper, you’ll need to revisit the bathroom mirror every two to three days and stick to a strict grooming regime to remove any stray hairs.